mrled/KeymapKit/www/content/docs/planck.md

 }
 ```

-Subclasses have to define the element name twice (for annoying TypeScript reasons),
-give it a `KeyboardModel` instance,
-and then write a function to lay out the keys from the model.
+The first two properties assign an element name and the keyboard model we defined previously.
+All the magic is in the `createChildren()` function.
-Here's how the Planck does it:
+Here's how the Planck implements it.

 ```javascript
 /* A 48-key Planck keyboard.